xuanzhichen/cadimulc/README.md

 Xuanzhi Chen is sorry about that, but opening the issue and advancing the community are always welcomed.

 Reach Out: <xuanzhichen.42@gmail.com>

+## License
+Copyright (C) 2022-2024 Xuanzhi Chen (DMIR lab, Guangdong University of Technology, China)

+CADIMULC is downloaded for free, provided "as is" WITHOUT ANY EXPRESS OR IMPLIED WARRANTY;
+CADIMULC is developed in hope of being beneficial for empirical data analysis in causation, but WITHOUT WARRANTY OF ABSOLUTELY ACCURATE INTERPRETATION.

 ## Acknowledgements
 Xuanzhi Chen would like to thank the DMIR laboratory for offering him research opportunities,